techcider/resources/README.md

 # resources
-Resources by Techcider and Infinix
+Resources by Techcider and Infinix.